mgreter/typed-json.js/README.md

 You need to first load the two files we prepared.
 I will give a basic (non-working) example that should get you started.
-Normally you will use `jQuery.ajay` or `THREE.FileLoader`.
-It's just important that you load one as `json` and the other as `arraybuffer` to get the expected `response` types.
+Normally you will use `jQuery.ajax` or `THREE.FileLoader`.
+Make sure that you load one as `json` and the other as `arraybuffer` to get the expected `response` types.

 ```js